Electronic structure of TiSe$_2$ from a quasi-self-consistent G$_0$W$_0$ approach: Introduction

 The $GW$ method is computationally more expensive but provides a parameter-free and physical description of screened exchange.
-The bare Coulomb interaction is replaced by the screened Coulomb interaction, $W$, which is determined by the linear density response function approximated at the Hartree level, i.e., the random phase approximation (RPA).\cite{hedin,PhysRevB.57.2108} The $GW$ approximation for the self-energy is known to produce accurate band-gaps on a wide range of systems.\cite{hyblouie,ferdirevgw,luciarevgw} It is, however, almost always employed perturbatively ($G_0W_0$), on top of a DFT Kohn-Sham (KS) band structure, assuming that the KS electronic structure is close enough to the final result.
-Other variants that bring results closer to self-consistency have also been developed.\cite{PhysRevB.74.045102,PhysRevB.75.235102,PhysRevB.82.115102,atalla} An alternative to the fully self-consistent $GW$ scheme is to look for the optimal KS starting-point via the Sham-Schl\"uter equation.\cite{lss8812,lss882,rubiooep} The resulting KS potential produces a density similar to the $GW$ density and is known as the RPA potential.\cite{lsshellgren,hellgrenrohr} The RPA band structure can be shown to provide a consistent starting-point for $G_0W_0$.\cite{gonze,kresseoep}
+The bare Coulomb interaction is replaced by the screened Coulomb interaction, $W$, which is determined by the linear density response function approximated at the Hartree level, i.e., the random phase approximation (RPA).\cite{hedin,PhysRevB.57.2108} The $GW$ approximation for the self-energy is known to produce accurate band-gaps on a wide range of systems.\cite{strinati80,hyblouie,ferdirevgw,luciarevgw} It is, however, almost always employed perturbatively ($G_0W_0$), on top of a DFT Kohn-Sham (KS) band structure, assuming that the KS electronic structure is close enough to the final result.
+Other variants that bring results closer to self-consistency have also been developed.\cite{PhysRevB.74.045102,PhysRevLett.96.226402,PhysRevB.75.235102,atalla} An alternative to the fully self-consistent $GW$ scheme is to look for the optimal KS starting-point via the Sham-Schl\"uter equation.\cite{lss8812,lss882,rubiooep} The resulting KS potential produces a density similar to the $GW$ density and is known as the RPA potential.\cite{lsshellgren,hellgrenrohr} The KS RPA band structure can be shown to provide a consistent starting-point for $G_0W_0$.\cite{gonze,kresseoep}

 A high-level calculation of the electronic band structure of TiSe$_2$ in the high-$T$ phase would be valuable.
-While transport experiments all predict a semi-metallic behaviour some ARPES measurements have found a gapped system.\cite{PhysRevB.61.16213,PhysRevLett.88.226402} The latter scenario was supported by the first $G_0W_0$ calculation.\cite{cazzaniga2012} In this work, we will re-examine how $G_0W_0$ performs on TiSe$_2$ by first showing that it is a case extremely sensitive to exchange in the starting-point.
-As a fully self-consistent calculation is out of reach we then develop a quasi-self-consistent approach that exploits the local hybrid potential as an approximation to the local RPA potential.
+While transport experiments all predict a semi-metallic behaviour some ARPES measurements have found a gap.\cite{PhysRevB.61.16213,PhysRevLett.88.226402} The latter scenario was supported by the first $G_0W_0$ calculation and interpreted as an excitonic gap.\cite{cazzaniga2012} In this work, we will re-examine how $G_0W_0$ performs on TiSe$_2$ by first showing that it is a case sensitive to exchange in the starting-point.
+As a fully self-consistent calculation is out of reach we develop a quasi-self-consistent approach that exploits the local hybrid potential as an approximation to the local RPA potential.
 In this way, we produce a theoretically justified $G_0W_0$ solution that approximates the RPA solution.
 At the same time we generate an RPA-optimized hybrid functional that is used to study the CDW phase.